-Figure 2.38: The first suggested timeline for the installations, aimed at mitigating the operational challenges arising from the required linac upgrade.
+Figure 3.38: The first suggested timeline for the installations, aimed at mitigating the operational challenges arising from the required linac upgrade.

-3. Accumulator Ring
+4. Accumulator Ring

 The work on the accumulator ring includes the design of a ring-to-target transfer line, described in the previous chapter, the ring itself, a ring-to-switchyard transfer line, and a beam switchyard; all of which transport and transform the long pulses of H^- ions from the linac to the short pulses of protons required for the target, with minimum losses.
-Reference?

-3.1.
+4.1.
 Accumulator Ring Lattice and Optics

-The purpose of the ESSnuSB accumulator is to transform long pulses of H- ions, delivered by the ESS linac, into very short and intense pulses of protons through multi-turn injection and single-turn extraction.
+The purpose of the ESSnuSB accumulator is to transform long pulses of H^- ions, delivered by the ESS linac, into very short and intense pulses of protons through multi-turn injection and single-turn extraction.
 The lattice for the ESSnuSB accumulator ring has been developed based on the following main requirements:

-- 1. The circumference of the ring must be such that the duration of the extracted beam pulse is less than 1.5 μs, in order to comply with the requirements of the neutrino horns that determine the final shape of the neutrino super-beam.
+- 1. The circumference of the ring must be such that the duration of the extracted beam pulse is less than $1.5 \,\mu$ s, in order to comply with the requirements of the neutrino horns that determine the final shape of the neutrino super-beam.
 For a proton beam with a kinetic energy of 2.5 GeV, this means a ring circumference of less than 433 m. - 2.
 The ring, the associated transfer lines, and the beam switchyard must fit physically within the perimeter of the ESS site. - 3.
-The ring must be able to store 2.23×10^{14} particles per filling at a beam energy of 2.5 GeV, with an uncontrolled beam loss below 1 W/m in order to minimise activation of the accelerator equipment.
+The ring must be able to store 2.23×1014 particles per filling at a beam energy of 2.5 GeV, with an uncontrolled beam loss below 1 W/m in order to minimise activation of the accelerator equipment.

-The ring has similarities in terms of size and beam parameters to existing machines in operation, namely, the Proton Synchrotron Booster (PSB) at CERN [134, 135], the Rapid Cycling Synchrotron (RCS) at the China Spallation Neutron Source (CSNS) [136], the SNS accumulator ring [137], and the RCS at the J-PARC which provides beam to the Material and Life Science Experimental Facility (MLF) [138].
-Table 3.1 lists selected parameters of comparable rings as a comparison to the ESSnuSB accumulator ring.
+The ring has similarities in terms of size and beam parameters to existing machines in operation, namely, the Proton Synchrotron Booster (PSB) at CERN [130, 131], the Rapid Cycling Synchrotron (RCS) at the China Spallation Neutron Source (CSNS) [132], the SNS accumulator ring [133], and the RCS at the J-PARC which provides beam to the Material and Life Science Experimental Facility (MLF) [134].
+Table 4.1 lists selected parameters of comparable rings as a comparison to the ESSnuSB accumulator ring.

-ESSnuSB PSB SNS J-PARC RCS Ring circumference 384 m 157 m 248 m 348 m Beam energy at injection $2.5\mathrm{GeV}$ 160 MeV $1.0\mathrm{GeV}$ $400\mathrm{MeV}$ Beam energy at extraction 2.5 GeV $2.0\mathrm{GeV}$ $1.0\mathrm{GeV}$ $3.0\mathrm{GeV}$ Number of injected particles 2.3e14 1.6E13 1.5E14 8.3E13 Number of stored bunches per ring 1 1 1 1 Repetition rate $4 \times 14 \mathrm{Hz}$ 1 Hz 60 Hz 25 Hz Average beam power 5 MW ?
-1.4 MW $1.0\mathrm{MW}$
+ESSnuSB PSB SNS J-PARC RCS Ring circumference 384 m 157 m 248 m 348 m Beam energy at injection 2.5 GeV 160 MeV 1.0 GeV 400 MeV Beam energy at extraction 2.5 GeV 2.0 GeV 1.0 GeV 3.0 GeV Number of injected particles 2.3e14 1.6E13 1.5E14 8.3E13 Number of stored bunches per ring 1 1 1 1 Repetition rate $4 \times 14 \mathrm{Hz}$ 1 Hz 60 Hz 25 Hz Average beam power 5 MW 1.4 MW 1.0 MW

-Table 3.1: A ring and beam comparison with other machines.
+Table 4.1: A A ring a and beam comparison with o other mach nines.

 The SNS accumulator has the most similarities because it serves as an accumulator only, whereas the other rings are synchrotrons which increase the beam energy before extraction.
-The number of particles stored in each fill is slightly reduced for present SNS operation, but with the planned proton power upgrade [139], the bunch intensity will be similar to that of ESSnuSB.
+The number of particles stored in each fill is slightly reduced for present SNS operation, but with the planned proton power upgrade [135], the bunch intensity will be similar to that of ESSnuSB.
 Nevertheless, the target average beam power for ESSnuSB is much higher; this is possible because each linac pulse is split into four batches.
 In addition, the ESSnuSB beam energy is higher, which results in fewer issues from space-charge forces.